Vadax/VadaxSDK/README.md

 # VadaxSDK
-The VadaxSDK is a C++ software development toolkit for the Linux and Windows operating systems.
+The VadaxSDK is a C++ software development toolkit for Linux(Console, Desktop, Mobile, Server) and Windows(Desktop) operating systems.
+And is being designed with inexperanced programmers in mind.